 Lewis Sorley wrote A Better War: The Unexamined Victories and the Final Tragedy of America’s Last Years in Vietnam taking a position that the US won the war in Vietnam.
 This is proving to be a different twist to the war from the American point of view.
 His focus is only on America’s efforts after Westmoreland departed.

-It has been reviewed as an attempt to portray America’s great success driven by Creighton Abrams against the Communist NVA and the Vietcong as a venue to say the US actually won the Vietnam war.
+This book has been viewed as an attempt to portray America’s great success led by Creighton Abrams against the Communist NVA and the Vietcong.
+The suggestion left to the reader is the US actually won the Vietnam war.

 To Sorley’s point by switching quarterbacks at the beginning of the fourth quarter the US was able to score a great number of touchdowns.
 Yet the score after three-quarters was already too deep to overcome.
 This will prove to be a very interesting read nevertheless.